Doctor of Physiotherapy (DPT)

 How to Apply

-Applications for the May 2021 DPT program (the next available intake) will open in May 2020 and close on August 7, 2020.
+Applications for the May 2021 DPT program (the next available intake) open on May 14, 2020 and close on August 3, 2020.
 Interviews (by Skype) will be conducted in early September 2020 and successful applicants will be notified in October 2020.

 To receive a reminder of when applications open, please complete the form at Contact Us (if you have not contacted us before).
 Go to our application page for the online application and list of documents required.